-One

-Affordable housing is an essential component of cohesive and vibrant communities and should meet the diverse housing needs of the community.
-It needs to be developed in-step with market housing for the benefit of future townships and communities.
+- Affordable housing is an essential component of cohesive and vibrant communities and should meet the diverse housing needs of the community.
+It needs to be delivered in-step with market housing for the benefit of future townships and communities. - Affordable housing will be located where there is, or will be, access to amenities, services, and public transport.

-Two

-Affordable housing will be located where there is, or will be, access to amenities, services and public transport.
 In new development areas this presents a challenge.
-We will explore innovative solutions to secure the delivery of affordable housing in these locations today, while recognising that services and amenities may not arrive until tomorrow.
+We will explore innovative solutions to secure the delivery of affordable housing in these locations today, while recognising that services and amenities may not arrive until tomorrow. - 3.

-Three

 Services that assist people to access housing and sustain tenancies are a vital component of the affordable housing system.
 We will advocate for adequate funding for these services.
-We will work alongside service providers as stakeholders and partners when facilitating the delivery of affordable housing and helping people sustain their tenancies.

-Four

-We recognise the dispersed nature of South Gippsland townships discourages investment in social housing, and we will advocate for change in funding policy.
-We want to ensure there are housing opportunities for people to remain within their communities and the support structures that provides.
+We will work alongside service providers as stakeholders and partners when facilitating the delivery of affordable housing and helping people sustain their tenancies. - 4.
+We recognise the dispersed nature of South Gippsland townships discourages investment in social housing, and we will advocate for a change in funding policy.
+We want to ensure there are housing opportunities for people to remain within their communities and the support structures that provides. - 5.

-Five

 We will advocate for and to key stakeholders in their delivery of affordable housing that meets the diverse needs of our residents now and into the future.
-Local government can facilitate the delivery of affordable housing, but we recognise that the funding and management of affordable housing rests with the State government and community housing sector.

-We advocate for innovation in the delivery of affordable housing.
+Local government can facilitate the delivery of affordable housing, but we recognise that the funding and management of affordable housing rests with the State government and community housing sector. - We advocate for innovation in the delivery of affordable housing.
 We want to be leaders and encourage new ways of solving an old problem.
-We will facilitate the delivery of innovative affordable housing options that support positive outcomes.
+We will facilitate the delivery of innovative affordable housing options that support positive outcomes. - 7.

-Seven

 We will build our capacity and create opportunities to implement the Strategy.
 We will provide staff with support and training to build their capacity.
 We will create opportunities to implement the Strategy and the Action Plan.

-Advocacy, Engagement and Partnerships
+SGSC Draft Social and Affordable Housing Strategy | May 2022 | Page 15 of 25

+Advocacy, engagement, partnerships